burundiocibu/bling/README.md

    * An LCD shield with 5 buttons (http://www.adafruit.com/products/1109)
    * An nRF24L01+ tranceiver (https://www.sparkfun.com/products/705)

-Some day I should put the board design on github too.
+Some day I should put the board design and the rpi hardware design on github too.

 The nRF24L01+ is a addressable packet oriented radio with mutiple addresses on which it can 'listen'.
 Each of thes is called a pipe.
 A common address is used